 After Kuala Lumpur, my next stop was the Philippines, a destination I picked by waving a finger at a map with my eyes closed.
 Like many of the places I visit these days, I turned up at the airport planning to do my country research en route – a significant error, it turns out, as I nearly got kicked out of the country before I got a chance to arrive.
 Apparently trying to board a flight to Manila with a one-way ticket is flat-out not allowed.

 This substantive fail led to an unnecessarily stressful 40 minutes as I tried (over 3 devices – laptop, iPad, iPhone) to panic buy a random outbound flight, all conducted over the airports 1980s internet speed with one eye on the soon to close check-in desk.
 Fortunately, I made it, but not without losing a kilo in sweat.

-The six-hour quest for contact lens solution and strawberry margarita smiles
+8. The six-hour quest for contact lens solution and strawberry bra smiles

 Speaking of sweat – the rest of my Philippines trip followed the now firmly formed theme of failure and I found myself near homeless one night after another as I hadn’t booked any rooms in advance (something I’d wrongly assumed wasn’t required in low season).

-After three weeks of battling the Philippines’ tourism system and travel paranoia circling, I re-routed to Vietnam, a country that first injected me with incurable disease known as wanderlust.
+After three weeks of battling the Philippines’ tourism system, an immense dislike of the food, and travel paranoia circling, I re-routed to Vietnam, a country that first injected me with incurable disease known as wanderlust.

 Things started well in Ho Chi Minh City as I reacquainted myself with the impressively crazy traffic and stumbled across the best find – an amazing street-food sushi stall that could turn out a plate of fresh sashimi for under $3.
 Chomping through raw fish that was as good as anything I’d eaten in Japan I was convinced I’d escaped the curse of the bad Travel Gods.